Carpenter Interview Questions

-Explanation: This is a general opening question in which the interviewer will ask you to begin the conversation, learn more about your background, and to solicit some information they can use for subsequent questions.
+Explanation: This is a general opening question in which the interviewer will ask you to begin the conversation, learn more about your background, and solicit some information they can use for subsequent questions.

 Example: “My experience as a carpenter spans many industries.
-I’ve done both rough and finish work on residential buildings, worked on some large commercial projects, and even helped in an industrial setting as an inhouse carpenter.
-I am very confident that I can do the type of work your organization is engaged in.”
+I’ve done both rough and finish work on residential buildings, worked on some large commercial projects, and even helped in an industrial setting as an in-house carpenter.
+I am very confident I can do the type of work your organization is engaged in.”

 Question: Do you know how to operate a scissor lift?
 If so, what safety precautions are required?

-Example: “I have used scissor lifts on many of the jobs that I’ve worked on, and I am comfortable operating this machinery.
+Example: “I have used scissor lifts on many of the jobs I’ve worked on, and I am comfortable operating this machinery.
 I am fully aware of the safety precautions required.
-These include wearing restraints while in the cab, making sure that the area is clear and roped off so nobody can enter it while I’m lifting materials, ensuring that the load is well within the machine’s capacity, and always having an assistant available.”
+These include wearing restraints while in the cab, making sure the area is clear and roped off so nobody can enter while I’m lifting materials, ensuring the load is well within the machine’s capacity, and always having an assistant available.”

 Question: What are some jobs you would use a welding machine for?

 Example: “There are several jobs on a construction site that you can use a welding machine for.
-The most obvious is putting steel girders in place in welding the joints.
+The most obvious is putting steel girders in place and welding the joints.
 You can also use a welding machine to create HVAC ducting and fabricate things like stair railings and other metal support objects.”

-Question: What types of information can gather from a blueprint that would help you on the job site?
+Question: What types of information can you gather from a blueprint that would help you on the job site?